 In the software development world, Scrum is a highly regarded and widely practiced framework of product development.
 As a methodology in Agile, Scrum is a flexible, holistic development strategy that helps development teams work towards a common goal.
 Unlike traditional approaches, scrum teams are self-organizing and cross-functional.

 Scrum is an iterative development process, where development includes several phases.
 In this article, we’ll discuss the detailed steps involved in scrum workflow.

 Before getting started with Scrum workflow, first, let’s understand what Scrum is.

 Scrum is a framework that addresses complex problems, while creatively and productively delivering products of the finest possible value.
-It is developed for teams who divide their work into goals, that can be completed within timeboxed iterations called sprints, which lasts 2- 4 weeks.
+It is developed for teams who divide their work into goals, that can be completed within timeboxed iterations called sprints, which last 2- 4 weeks.

 The scrum team tracks the progress of the project in 15-minute time-boxed meetings called daily Scrum.
 After sprint completion, the team holds a review meeting to demonstrate the work done and a retrospective to continually improve.